jasper-zheng/nn_terrain/src/instructions/04-build-terrain.md

 tocEnabled: false
 ---

+An object `nn.terrain~ 2 4` creates an **empty** terrain with 2 control channels and 4 latent channels.
-Building a terrain with 2 continuous control channels, for an autoencoder with 4 latent dimensions.
+This video introduces building a terrain with 2 continuous control channels, for an autoencoder with 4 latent dimensions.

 ## What we need

-To built a terrain from scratch, we need pairs of **latent trajectories** and **spatial trajectories**.
+To build a terrain from scratch, we need a training dataset: pairs of **latent trajectories** and **spatial trajectories**.

 * **Latent trajectories** are sequences of latent vectors encoded from audio buffers.
 * **Spatial trajectories** are sequences of coordiantes in a control space.
 For instance: